Every regulated firm runs on evidence. Most engineering teams produce none.

 Standards over lock-in.

 We'd rather be the company that defined an open standard than the only company selling a proprietary format.
-The Déjà commercial product exists because operating the infrastructure at scale requires dedicated engineering — but the specification itself is not the moat.
-If a competitor eventually adopts DSR/1.0, that's success: the category becomes evidence-first, which is the outcome we actually care about.
-Our job is to execute the standard better than alternatives, not to prevent alternatives from existing.
+The commercial product exists because operating the infrastructure at scale requires dedicated engineering — but the specification itself is not the moat.
+If a competitor eventually adopts DSR/1.0, the category becomes evidence-first — and that's the win.

 Déjà isn't building a product.
 We're building a standard.

 The product Déjà sells is the infrastructure to produce, store, and serve DSR/1.0 receipts at scale.
-The standard itself is open.
 If DSR/1.0 becomes the default evidence format for regulated industries — including if other vendors adopt it — that's the outcome we want.

 Small, focused, deliberately so.